 While the medical community has somehow disconnected itself from the benefits of home enemas, some medical professionals are slowly coming around.
-Suzy Cohen, also known as “America’s Pharmacist,” declares that coffee enemas are safe when performed by holistic physicians and even at home in her Ask the Pharmacist column.
+Suzy Cohen, also known as “America’s Pharmacist,” confirms that coffee enemas are safe when performed by holistic physicians and even at home in her Ask the Pharmacist column.

 There are two types of home enemas:

 When a smaller amount of liquid is retained permanently, we prefer to call this an implant.
-One cup of liquid with a probiotic, minerals, or something green with chlorophyll (like wheat grass) makes an excellent implant.
-They’ll quickly have you on your way to a happier, healthier colon.
+One cup of liquid with a probiotic, minerals, or something green with chlorophyll (like wheatgrass) makes an excellent implant.
+This’ll quickly have you on your way to a happier, healthier colon.

 Before you hit the “Exit” button, let us put your mind at ease.
 The thought of an enema can be a little off-putting, but they’re really much more comfortable than you might anticipate.